Search

 Turkish authorities detained DW correspondent Alican Uludag in Ankara over social media posts, alleging misleading information and insulting the president.
 He is due before Istanbul prosecutors on Friday; DW calls it intimidation.

-Istanbul Chief Public Prosecutor's Office said in a statement late on Thursday it detained Alican Uludag and launched a criminal investigation based on some of his social media posts.
-He will be brought before prosecutors on Friday.
+Late on Thursday, Istanbul Chief Public Prosecutor's Office said in a statement that it had detained Uludag and launched a criminal investigation into some of his social media posts.

-Deutsche Welle, or DW, said the correspondent, who has been working for the broadcaster for several years, was arrested in Ankara and taken to Istanbul police on Thursday.
+Deutsche Welle, or DW, said on its website that the correspondent, who has been working for the broadcaster for several years, was taken into custody in Ankara.

-DW Director General Barbara Massing called the accusations baseless and said the arrest was "a deliberate act of intimidation and shows how severely the government is suppressing press freedom".
+DW Director General Barbara Massing called the accusations baseless and said the arrest was "a deliberate act of intimidation (which) shows how severely the government is suppressing press freedom".

-DW said the allegations against Uludag relate to his criticism of Turkish government measures that led to the release of suspected Islamic State militants in a post on social media platform X he made about a year and a half ago.
+In the report on its website, DW said the allegations against Uludag relate to his criticism - in posts on X about 18 months ago - of Turkish government measures that led to the release of suspected Islamic State militants.

 Table of Contents